dc-coder/maps/README.md

 Data Transformations
 ------------------------
-map-cluster-data.csv: places.csv, filter data by longitude and remove blanks.
+1. `map-cluster-data.csv`: places.csv, filter data by longitude and remove blanks.

-heat-map-data.geojson: upload data to mapbox, re-download as geojson formated for mapbox.
+2. `heat-map-data.geojson`: upload data to mapbox, re-download as geojson formated for mapbox.